Peter Lo Su Yin: Biography

-Peter Lo Su Yin was born on 19 May 1923 in Sandakan, Sabah.
+Peter Lo Su Yin was born to ethnic Chinese settlers on 19 May 1923 in Sandakan, Sabah.
 He first attended St. Mary's School in Sandakan and after that St. Anthony's Boys School in Singapore.
 Having won a scholarship through the Colombo Plan in 1952 to study Law at the Victoria University of Wellington in Wellington, New Zealand, in 1955 he received his Bachelor of Law degree.
 In 1956 he was admitted to the Bar, thus becoming the first Sabahan to graduate in law and qualify as a lawyer.

 On returning to Sabah (or Crown Colony of North Borneo as it was known then), he worked for the Singapore law firm Donaldson & Burkinshaw in Sandakan between 1957 and 1961.
 At the same time, in 1958, he took a position with the Sandakan Town Board and was soon promoted to the senior post of Deputy Chairman, which he held until 1961.
 He left Donaldson & Burkinshaw in 1961 to set up his own law practice; Peter Lo & Co, the first Sabah law firm to be opened by a local Sabahan and which to this day still exists as a practising law firm.

 At the same time, in 1961-62, he was appointed as a deputy in the Legislative Assembly of North Borneo and as such, also a member of the Sabah Public Services Commission.
 It was around this time that the concept of a new nation comprising Malaya, Singapore and the Bornean states of Sabah and Sarawak was being put forward.
 Later during the negotiation stage Lo was appointed by the British government as a member of the Inter-Governmental Committee to sit in 2 sub-committees: the Constitutional sub-committee and the Judicial and Legal Sub-committee, whose remit was to define the terms and conditions by which Sabah would combine with the other nations to form the new nation of Malaysia, and to ensure its rights and interests in this new entity would be safeguarded and protected.

 It was during these negotiations that the now famous and sometimes controversial document known as the "20-point agreement" was first drafted.
 Lo, representing Sabah's interests and with his background in law, was a key player in these talks and integral not just in coming up with the set of demands and conditions by which Sabah's rights would be protected following a merger with the other nations, but was responsible also for drafting this important piece of legislation.
 The new nation of Malaysia was formed on 16 September 1963.